lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 ```

 However, suppose you set the timeout to `7s` instead of `6s`.
 What happens?
-The `PrintLag` federate will not exit until 100 days after you start it!
+The `PrintLag` federate will not exit until 100 weeks after you start it!
 The reason is that after it receives an input with tag (6s, 0), it now wishes to advance its tag to the timeout tag, (7s, 0).
 However, it is unknown to this federate whether there will be an input between these two tags.
-Since we specified an STA of 100 days, we have told the federate that if it receives no further inputs (which it will not because the `Count` federate will have exited), then it must wait 100 days before advancing its tag!
+Since we specified an STA of 100 weeks, we have told the federate that if it receives no further inputs (which it will not because the `Count` federate will have exited), then it must wait 100 weeks before advancing its tag!

 The `Count` federate, with its default STA of zero, does not have this problem.
 After producing the output at (6s, 0), it immediately advances to the timeout tag of (7s, 0), concludes its execution, and exits.